simplykapoor/teched2022-IN260/exercises/ex0/README.md

 # Create Kafka topic

 As a prerequisite to run through the exercises, you need to create an own topic in Kafka.
 A topic is a log of events.
-For this hands-on you will be publishing SuccessFactors New Hire event to Kafka topics and real-time integrations will be triggered to inform as well as guide the newly onboarded employee and the hiring manager on next steps.
+For this hands-on you will be publishing SAP SuccessFactors New Hire event to Kafka topics and real-time integrations will be triggered to inform as well as guide the newly onboarded employee and the hiring manager on next steps.

 ## Exercise steps